BenLin00/BenLin00.github.io/_pages/portfolio.md

 <p>
 During my Summer 2020 internship, I worked with two other co-interns to build a Full-Stack Web Application.
 This application is an autograder for virtual teachers to autograde student coursework submissions on Google Classroom. <br>

-This application used the OAuth for an instructor to login to the webste with the same account they use for Google Classroom.
+This application used the OAuth for an instructor to login to the website with the same account they use for Google Classroom.
 We used the Google Classroom API such that the website pulled all the courses, assignments, and submissions from an instructor's Google Classroom account.
 Next, we created pagination and a frontend for the teacher to view a single students' submission of a worksheet.
 This frontend allows a teacher to mark out the response area from the student for each question.
 <br>
 After each questions' response area has been marked accordingly, the application parses the responses as images from each student.
 The Google Cloud Vision API is next implemented to parse out the written text.
 All responses for a single question are converted to Strings, and similar responses to a question are grouped together in buckets.
 <br>